c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Signal-driven I/O model

-In the signal-driven I/O model the application makes a non-blocking call and registers a signal handler.
+In the _signal-driven I/O model_ the application makes a non-blocking call and registers a signal handler.
 When a socket is ready to be read or written, a signal is generated for the application.
-Then the signal handler copies the data from kernel-space buffer into user-space buffer.
+Then the signal handler copies the data from a kernel-space buffer into a user-space buffer.

 ![signal-driven I/O model](/.images/signal_driven_IO_model.png)